-Albania’s search for quake victims ends; death toll up to 50
+Albania’s search for quake victims ends; death toll up to 51

 Prime Minister Edi Rama said preliminary figures showed more than 1,465 buildings in the capital, Tirana, and about 900 in nearby Durres were seriously damaged in Tuesday’s 6.4-magnitude pre-dawn quake.

+A woman in Tirana who had been in a coma died, the health ministry said Saturday.
+Local media reported the 20-year old was injured by a falling brick while leaving her apartment.

+In Durres, hundreds of residents as well as Rama and President Ilir Meta attended the funeral of nine members of a single extended family who were killed when a four-story villa collapsed.
+One young man survived and has been sent to Italy for medical treatment.

+Preliminary figures estimate at least 4,000 people are homeless.
 About 2,500 people from damaged homes have been sheltered in hotels.
 Others have been taken to neighboring Kosovo or have moved to eastern areas of Albania.

 The prime minister has pledged all homeless will be in “stronger homes” in 2020.